Define Your Model#

 • The factor or coefficient for the operator.

 There is an additional useful attributes that is sometimes quite useful: the quantum number.
+The idea of quantum number will be described in detail in another tutorial.

 Op are constructed from the above 4 attributes.
 The first 2 are necessary and the last 2 are optional.